The “plastic arts” helping us combat the plastic problem

 See more at www.pangeaseed.foundation

+For the rest of this article (Asian Diver 2019 Issue 1 No 152) and other stories, check out our past issues here or download digital copy here.
 The 25th anniversary of the largest and longest running dive show, Asia Dive Expo (ADEX) is set to occur on the 11-14th April 2019.
 Centred on the theme – Plastic free Future, ADEX is more than just a dive show with its commitment to the environment.
 Among an exciting lineup of programs, attendees can look forward to a Future Forward Series of Panel Discussion on the Single-Use Plastic Conundrum in Asia, on 13th April.

 So join us at the event, get inspired and for all you know, you might just liberate the inner diver in you!
 More details of the event here.